Copper

 Pricing Mechanisms

-Copper may be priced through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
-The specific pricing mechanism depends on the product form, grade specification, and the nature of the buyer-seller relationship.
-Major price reporting agencies including Fastmarkets, Argus Media, and S&P Global Commodity Insights publish regular price assessments for many critical minerals.
+Copper is priced using benchmarks from LME/COMEX.
+Copper pricing operates through a combination of exchange-based benchmarks, price reporting agency assessments, bilateral negotiation, and long-term offtake contracts.
+The specific mechanism depends on product form, grade, and the buyer-seller relationship.

 Price Drivers

-Key factors influencing Copper prices include production levels in major producing countries (Chile, Peru, DR Congo, China, United States), demand trends from key consuming sectors, inventory levels, currency fluctuations, energy costs affecting production, and government policy actions such as export restrictions or strategic stockpiling programs.
+Key factors influencing Copper prices include production levels in Chile (24% of global supply), demand from electrical wiring and power cables and electric vehicle motors and wiring, inventory levels, energy costs, and government policy actions such as export restrictions or strategic stockpiling.

 Spot vs. Contract Pricing

-The Copper market features both spot transactions and longer-term contract arrangements.
-Spot prices reflect current market conditions and are more volatile, while contract prices provide supply security and price predictability for both producers and consumers.
-Many industrial buyers secure Copper supply through multi-year offtake agreements that include pricing formulas linked to reference benchmarks or negotiated fixed terms.
+The Copper market features both spot transactions and longer-term contracts.
+Spot prices reflect current conditions and are more volatile, while multi-year offtake agreements provide supply security for both producers and consumers.
+Current spot pricing is in the range of 12,600-13,000 $/tonne.

 More on Copper